 - 9.1.2.3.
-Within the Community Areas there are a number of older, established residential neighbourhoods that are characterized by large lots and/or by their historical, architectural or landscape value.
-They are also characterized by their substantial rear, front and side yards, and by lot coverages that contribute to expansive amenity areas, which provide opportunities for attractive landscape development and streetscapes.
-Often, these areas are at or near the core of the founding communities of Thornhill, Concord, Kleinburg, Maple and Woodbridge, and may also be part of the respective Heritage Conservation Districts.
-In order to maintain the character of these areas the following policies shall apply to all developments within these areas (e.g., land severances, zoning by-law amendments and minor variances), based on the current zoning, and guide the preparation of any future City-initiated area specific or comprehensive zoning by-laws affecting these areas. - a.
-Lot frontage: In the case of lot creation, new lots should be equal to or exceed the frontages of the adjacent nearby and facing lots; - b.
-Lot area: The area of new lots should be consistent with the size of adjacent and nearby lots; - c.
-Lot configuration: New lots should respect the existing lotting fabric; - d.
+Within the Established Community Areas there are a number of established residential neighbourhoods that are characterized exclusively or predominantly by detached houses located on generally large lots with frontages exceeding 20 metres and/or by their historical, architectural or landscape value.
+These neighbourhoods are generally identified on Schedule 1B "Areas Subject to Policy 9.1.2.3 - Vaughan's Established Large Lot Neighbourhoods.
+Some of these established neighbourhoods, including estate lot neighbourhoods, are also characterized by their substantial rear, front and side yards, and by lot coverages that contribute to expansive amenity areas, which provide opportunities for attractive landscape development and streetscapes.
+These include neighbourhoods at or near the core of the founding communities of Thornhill, Concord, Kleinburg, Maple and Woodbridge, and may also be part of the respective Heritage Conservation Districts.
+For clarity, the policy text prevails over the mapping shown on Schedule 1B.
+In addition to those areas identified on Schedule 1B, this policy shall also apply to other areas where the subdivision and redevelopment of a large lot or multiple large lots would not respect and reinforce the elements identified in Policy 9.1.2.2.
+In order to maintain the character of established, large-lot neighbourhoods the following policies shall apply to all developments within these areas (e.g., land severances, zoning by-law amendments and minor variances), based on the current zoning, and guide the preparation of any future City-initiated area specific or comprehensive zoning by-laws affecting these areas. - Lot frontage: In the case of lot creation, new lots should be equal to or exceed the frontages of the adjoining lots or the average of the frontage of the adjoining lots where they differ; - b.
+Lot area: The area of new lots should be consistent with the size of adjoining lots; - c.
+Lot configuration: New lots should respect the existing lotting fabric in the immediately surrounding area; - d.
 Front yards and exterior side yards: Buildings should maintain the established pattern of setbacks for the neighbourhood to retain a consistent streetscape; - e.
-Rear yards: Buildings should maintain the established pattern of setbacks for the neighbourhood to minimize visual intrusion on the adjacent residential lots; - f.
-Building heights and massing: Should respect the scale of adjacent residential buildings and any city urban design guidelines prepared for these Community Areas; - g.
-Lot coverage: In order to maintain the low density character of these areas and ensure opportunities for generous amenity and landscaping areas, lot coverage consistent with development in the area and as provided for in the zoning by-law is required to regulate the area of the building footprint within the building envelope, as defined by the minimum yard requirements of the zoning by-law. - 9.1.2.4.
-That in New Community Areas where no established development exists, the appropriate built form and urban design shall be determined through a comprehensive and coordinated planning exercise, as detailed in policy 9.2.2.14 of this Plan, and consistent with the requirements for new communities within the York Region Official Plan. - 9.1.2.5.
-That in Intensification Areas, new development will be designed to:
+Rear yards: Buildings should maintain the established pattern of setbacks for the neighbourhood to minimize visual intrusion on the adjacent residential lots;

+- f.
+Dwelling types: A new dwelling replacing an existing one shall be of the same type, as defined in Section 9.2.3 of this Plan, except on a lot fronting an Arterial Street, as identified in Schedule 9 (Future Transportation Network), where a Semidetached House or Townhouse replacing a detached dwelling may be permitted, subject to Policy 9.1.2.4 and the other urban design policies of this plan; - g.
+Building heights and massing: Should respect the scale of adjacent residential buildings and any city urban design guidelines prepared for Community Areas; - h.
+Lot coverage: In order to maintain the low-density character of these areas and ensure opportunities for generous amenity and landscaping areas, lot coverage consistent with development in the area and as provided for in the zoning by-law is required to regulate the area of the building footprint within the building envelope, as defined by the minimum yard requirements of the zoning by-law.